fundamentals of HDPE cabinets: what is polymer?

 Werever’s HDPE cabinets (High density polyethylene)

-Werever builds outdoor cabinets with UV-stabilized High Density Polyethylene (HDPE), the most durable material in the cabinetry industry.
+Werever builds outdoor kitchen cabinets with UV-stabilized High Density Polyethylene (HDPE), the most durable material in the cabinetry industry.
 It is a high technology polymer that does NOT fade.
 It has been engineered with the ideal ratio of impact-absorbing forgiveness while maintaining optimal structural integrity.
 It outperforms every other material as you may see on product comparison.

-As a consequence, Werever outdoor cabinets are maintenance-free, and resist to stains and extreme weather conditions, including the cold in Alaska, the heat in desert or the hurricanes in the South.
+As a consequence, Werever outdoor kitchen cabinets are maintenance-free, and resist to stains and extreme weather conditions, including the cold in Alaska, the heat in desert or the hurricanes in the South.
 It can’t be painted, but the color won’t fail.

 PVC is an inferior polymer!